Listed below are various resources to help aculeate workers.

 Worldwide Butterflies Web site.
 Entomological pins, store boxes, nets etc.

-The Box Office Web site.
+The Box Office.
 Rigid white cardboard storage and postal boxes.

 Thames Valley Supplies Web site.
 Suppliers of Plastozote.
 The best for entomological use is white, medium density foam 12mm thick.
 Comes with adhesive backing if required